The Mystery of Immersion | Exploring Its Hebraic Roots

 “But Jesus answered and said to him, ‘Permit it to be so now, for thus it is fitting for us to fulfill all righteousness.’
 Then he allowed Him.

 “When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened to Him, and He saw the Spirit of God descending like a dove and alighting upon Him.
-And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased.’”—Matthew 3:13-17 (NKJV)
+And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased.’” —Matthew 3:13-17 (NKJV)

 “Then Yeshua came from the Galil [Galilee] to the Yarden [Jordan] to be immersed by Yochanan [John].
 But Yochanan [John] tried to stop him.
 ‘You are coming to me?
 I ought to be immersed by you!’
 However, Yeshua [Jesus] answered him, ‘Let it be this way now, because we should do everything righteousness requires.’
 Then Yochanan [John] let him.
-As soon as Yeshua [Jesus] had been immersed, he came up out of the water.
-At that moment heaven was opened, he saw the Spirit of God coming down upon him like a dove, and a voice from heaven said, ‘This is my Son, whom I love; I am well pleased with him.’”—Matthew 3:13-17 (CJB)

-Accepting Jesus as our Savior and believing He canceled your debt removes your sin, while the immersion promotes you into your destiny.
+Accepting Jesus as your Savior and believing He canceled your debt removes your sin, while the immersion promotes you into your destiny.
 Jesus didn’t need to be baptized to wash away His sin—He was sinless!
 Take note of what He did after His immersion; He began His assignment—changing the world through His ministry.

 But before He departed to Galilee on His mission, He was tempted by the enemy.
 He overcame the temptation because He knew His assignment and the importance of completing it.